 Talkin’ Gullah

-Did you know that "Cumbaya," or "Kumbaya," is a Gullah word?
-Yes, "cumbaya” means "come by here" in Gullah.
-Did you know every time you use the words “gumbo,” “yo,” “tote,” “bubba,” yam,” “juke,” “jitters,” or “goober” that you are speaking Gullah?
+Did you know that "Kumbaya," is a Gullah word?
+Yes, it means "come by here."
+Did you know every time you use the words “gumbo,” “yo,” “tote,” “bubba,” “yam,” “juke,” “jitters,” or “goober” that you are speaking Gullah?
 You learn something new every day!

 Artist | Jonathan GreenPhoto credit | Swann Auction Galleries